the-startup-stack/docs/_bootstrapping/install-chef-server.md

 order: 1
 ---

-First thing you need in order to get started creating your stack is installing chef-server.
+First thing you need in order to get started creating your stack is provisioning a chef-server.

-## Why
+## Why?

 Chef server is a great way to centralize configuration across your cluster.
-The startup stack uses data bags in order to store configuration, some secrets, keys, api keys and more.

-## Control over your cluster
+You get a fine-grained control over what you apply to your cluster.
+You can support incremental environment changes and more.

 Chef server will save state of each of the nodes, allowing you to check out what's going on with each of the servers.

 ## Environment support

-We use chef with [spork-omni](https://github.com/jonlives/knife-spork#spork-omni), which is a great way to support environments, you can push cookbooks changes to staging/dev without production being affected.

-Once you tested and verified everything is working on the staging environment you can push the cookbook to staging and use knife to run chef-client on all the instances, distirbuting the configuration change in minutes across your cluster.
+Pretty much every startup has the concept of environments (eg: production, staging).
+While you work on changing the configuration you can actually "lock" production on stable versions and continue working on the other environments.

+Lets say you want to upgrade Ruby on the rails servers, you want to make sure nothing breaks. (of course testing is required before).

+You can "bump" the ruby cookbook to staging only while production servers will still be converged with the previous version.

+## Provisioning a chef server

+You have 2 options to converge a chef server.
+You can do it on-premise, which will install the software on one of your instances or you can use chef saas to do so.

+If you are starting off, I strongly recommend you go with the SAAS version.
+It's easy to migrate over once you want it on-premise.

 ### Chef Management Console as a service